princeton-sns/specreds/p4replay.md

-## Part 4: replaying recovery traces and e2e simulation (Figures 5 and 6)
+## Part 4: replaying recovery traces and end-to-end simulation (Figures 5 and 6)

 (This part takes around 40 minutes to complete)

 In part 4, we will reproduce Figures 5 and 6 (bar figures in Section 5.3 and 5.4) in the paper.
-These two sections measures the latency of running application recovery workloads on the three types of disks (`rbd`, `super`, and `rbd-clone`)
+These two sections measure the latency of running application recovery workloads on the three types of disks (`rbd`, `super`, and `rbd-clone`) and simulate end-to-end failover latency (unavailability) for various scenarios.

 Section 5.3 evaluates the recovery latency with various failure situations on the three types of disks: `rbd`), `super`, and `rbd-clone`.
 We prepared block-level traces (in `trace/`) that capture the application recovery workload for various failure situations.
 The naming of these trace files (`trace/*.blktrace.fio`) includes four parts: the application (pg for postgres), the database scale factor (namely, the database size), the size of WAL when failure occurred, and the type of failure (stop for docker stop, panic for kernel panic).
 Due to time limitation, we were only able to prepare four traces, one for mysql and three for postgres.